EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 ### Economic impact
+It's important to note SPOs are paid through two variables.
+Min pool fix fee and margin.
+The min pool fix fee can be set as low as 170.
+The min pool fix fee is paid only once per epoch that a pool mints a block.
+Another way to think of min pool fix fee is a first block of the epoch tax.
+Since all pools that would be affected by a decrease in the saturation cap due to an increase in K are minting blocks each epoch and would be after an increase in K, this variable is irrelevant in any economic impact assessment.
+This leaves only pools above 35 million in delegation and a non-0% margin to consider in analysis.

-According to the Cardano Consitiution one of the overall goals of Economic parameters is to: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain"[^13] (Appendix I, Section 2.2: #2) According to the Consitution one Core Metric for Econmic Parameters is the "Number and health of stake pools"[^14] (Appendix I, Section 2.2: Core Metrics)
+According to the Cardano Constitution one of the overall goals of Economic parameters is to: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain"[^13] (Appendix I, Section 2.2: #2) According to the Constitution one Core Metric for Economic Parameters is the "Number and health of stake pools"[^14] (Appendix I, Section 2.2: Core Metrics)

+Increasing K would satisfy both of these, the goal and the Core Metric.
+We would expect to see more healthy pools and more pools adequately rewarded.
+Analysis shows that of the 100 pools that would be affected by the change of K to 1,000 only about 22 pools have a non - 0% margin.
+Meaning only 22 pools would receive less income in the form of margin per block.
+Each of these pools would need to increase margin to maintain current amount of earnings per epoch.

 [^13]: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain" [https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#22-economic-parameters](https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#22-economic-parameters)